scala/scala3/docs/docs/reference/extend/extension-methods.md

 ### Translation of Calls to Extension Methods

-The rules for resolving a selection `e.m` are augmented as follows: If `m` is not a member of the type `T` of `e`, and there is an implicit value `i` that defines `m` in either the current scope or in the implicit scope of `T`, then `e.m` is expanded to `i.m(e)`.
+The rules for resolving a selection `e.m` are augmented as follows: If `m` is not a member of the type `T` of `e`, and there is an implicit value `i` in either the current scope or in the implicit scope of `T`, and `i` defines an extension method named `m`, then `e.m` is expanded to `i.m(e)`.
 This expansion is attempted at the time where the compiler also tries an implicit conversion from `T` to a type containing `m`.
 If there is more than one way of expanding, an ambiguity error results.

 So `circle.circumference` translates to `CircleOps.circumference(circle)`, provided